brnfra/vim-shortcuts/README.md

-# My tags shortcuts for Vim-C/C++ editing
+# Shortcuts and Snippets for edit Vim files

+This plugin is only a collection of snippets and shortcuts for editing **c, java, html, php and markdown** files.
+Nothing more.
+In fact, it's just a key binding collection.

 ## Installation

-Copy the file on your .vim/bundle/ folder.
+Copy the folder on your .vim/bundle/ folder.

 ```bash